willieLjohnson/liwatecblog/_posts/projectsetup.md

 npm run dev
 ```

-This should open your browser `https://localhost:5173`.
+This should open your browser to <https://localhost:5173>.
 You can open it manually if it did not.

 ## Done!